hustvl/QueryInst/README.md

 ![QueryInst](resources/QueryInst.png)

 ## Updates
-[06/05/2021] 🌟 QueryInst training and inference code has released!
+[06/05/2021] 🌟 QueryInst training and inference code has been released!

 ## Getting Started